Connecticut Street Armory

 Connecticut Street Armory, also known as the 74th Regimental Armory, is a historic National Guard armory building located at Buffalo in Erie County, New York.
 It is sited at Columbus Park.
 It is a massive castle-like structure built in 1899 of Medina sandstone.
 It was designed by architect Isaac G. Perry.
 It consists of a 3 1/2-story administration building with an attached 2-story drill shed all constructed of sandstone, lying on a rusticated battered stone foundation.
 The building features 4- to 6-story towers surrounding the administration building, and a 6 1/2-story square tower at the center entrance.
-It is home to the 74th Regiment of the New York National Guard.
+It was the home to the 74th Regiment of the New York National Guard.
 Prior to its construction, the site was home to a 13.5 million gallon reservoir.

 It was listed on the National Register of Historic Places in 1995.